Our Team

 ClinICAL InternS

 Phoenix Center is an approved internship site for graduate student clinical interns from the University of Texas at Austin, Texas State University, and Seminary of the Southwest.
+We will accept interns in January 2026.
 To learn more, please email info@phoenixtx.org.